The P-I-G

 The podcast focuses on personal storytelling and emotional healing, with key topics including the exploration of familial legacies, the impact of loss in personal growth, and loving relationships.
 Episodes feature discussions on the significance of 'The Boxes', how life events shape legacies, and profound insights from both hosts and guests.

-Welcome to The P-I-G, a podcast where we explore life, love, loss, and legacy through real conversations, vulnerable discussions, and meaningful stories—guided by Purpose, Intention, and Gratitude.
+Welcome to The P-I-G, a podcast where we explore life, love, loss, and legacy through real conversations and meaningful stories—with Purpose, Intention, and Gratitude.

 At its heart, The P-I-G is about what matters most: connection.
 It’s a warm, welcoming space for open and honest conversations about the things we all carry—and the stories that shape who we are.